ml-cube/ml3-platform-docs/md-docs/user_guide/data_explorer/dashboards.md

 Depending on the task and platform setup, dashboards and data groups may be created automatically when reference or production data becomes available.
-They appear in the same lists as user-created items and can be used as starting points for new dashboards.
+They appear in the same lists as user-created items and are identified as platform-created items.

+Platform-created dashboards are read-only.
+You cannot edit their name, tags, plots, layout, selected data groups, or plot order, and you cannot delete them.
+You can view them and select **Duplicate dashboard** or **Clone** to create an independent, editable dashboard.

+Platform-created data groups are also read-only.
+You cannot change their name, filters, batch index, segments, or tags, and you cannot delete them.
+Their color is the only editable property, so you can keep plot legends distinguishable.

+The `pre-compiled` tag is reserved for platform-created dashboards and groups.
+It cannot be added to dashboards or groups that you create or edit.

 ## Troubleshooting